 Despite slow beginnings, the number of viruses started growing exponentially.
-By 2014, there was 37 million virus hashes, just a year later there were 64 million.
+By 2014, there were 37 million virus hashes, just a year later there were 64 million.
 That’s an increase of over 70,000 per day.

 Viruses have become largely polymorphic, which means they behave like a biological organism and will mutate slightly each time it replicates.
-While the inner function of the virus will stay intact, it can no longer be identified uniquely by its hash.
+While the essential function of the virus will stay intact, it can no longer be identified uniquely by its hash.

 Frequent false positives can easily train a user to quickly approve a potential threat found by the antivirus software, a bit like the boy who cried wolf.

 Modern operating systems and browsers are built with polymorphic viruses in mind.
-While the old security model often evolved around a philosophy of ‘allow all, then add exceptions‘, today’s applications and systems are built to deny everything until the user specifically allows it.
+While the old security model often evolved around a philosophy of ‘allow all, then add exceptions,’ today’s applications and systems are built to deny everything until the user specifically allows it.

 Threats such as viruses and hacking attempts have become so numerous that even antivirus dictionaries with millions of entries will likely miss some, and viruses evolve so quickly that no iterations are the same.